ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

 * Value in the `UNIMPLEMENTED` state
     - for NB KV data store, verify the key suffix used to put the value is correct.
-The prefix is valid and watched by the vpp-agent, but the suffix, normally composed of value primary fields, is malformed.
+The prefix is valid and watched by the VPP agent, but the suffix, normally composed of value primary fields, is malformed.
 There is a mismatch with the descriptor's `KeySelector`
     - `KeySelector` or `NBKeyPrefix` of the descriptor do not use the model, or does use it, but incorrectly. `NBKeyPrefix` of this or another descriptor selects the value, but `KeySelector` does not

 ---